The Peace Tree

-The Peace Tree is a 2005 family film written and directed by Canadian filmmaker Mitra Sen.
+The Peace Tree is a 2005 family film produced, written and directed by Canadian filmmaker Mitra Sen.

 Plot

 The Peace Tree tells the story of two little girls, one Muslim and one Christian, who dream of celebrating each other's festivals, Eid and Christmas.
 But when they share their dreams, they are met with resistance from their parents who express their concerns.
 Through their struggles, they create a unique symbol—The Peace Tree, a tree that highlights the symbols from all our cultures and faiths to reflect the beauty of "diversity in unity".
 The Peace Tree shares the voices of the children who try to enlighten their parents to the importance of sharing and celebrating diversity together.

 Production

-The film was written and directed by Mitra Sen, and produced by Sandalwood Productions in association with Harmony Movement and CBC.
+The film was produced, written and directed by Mitra Sen, under Sandalwood Productions in association with Harmony Movement and CBC.

 Release

 The Peace Tree was screened at over 50 film festivals, including Tribeca Film Festival, and received twelve international awards.